fpereiro/dale/readme.md

    ```

+4. When iterating an object, by default it will only consider the keys that are not inherited - and this default can be overriden by passing an extra argument.
+This means that you don't have to invoke `hasOwnProperty` anymore.

-4. It is functional, so you can invoke dale functions within object literals to generate parts of them in a very compact and elegant way.
+5. It is functional, so you can invoke dale functions within object literals to generate parts of them in a very compact and elegant way.
 This is probably the greatest advantage of them all.

    ```javascript